MI-AFP/tutorials/tutorials/09_webapp.md

 #### Persistence with Persistent

-Again, there are several prepared libraries for working with persistence (DB) - take a look [here](https://wiki.haskell.org/Web/Databases_and_Persistence) or search the [Hackage](https://hackage.haskell.org).
-One of the most used is [persistent](https://hackage.haskell.org/package/persistent) also with various [extensions](https://hackage.haskell.org/packages/search?terms=persistent).
-There is nice documentation of this package in Yesod [book](https://www.yesodweb.com/book/persistent), but you can use it with any framework or even without any framework - just whenever you need to persist some data in a database.
+Now skyrocketing the abstraction to the heights of Template Haskell, we get to [persistent](https://hackage.haskell.org/package/persistent) that comes also with various [extensions](https://hackage.haskell.org/packages/search?terms=persistent).
+There is a nice documentation of this package in the Yesod [book](https://www.yesodweb.com/book/persistent), but, as we already explained, you can use it with any framework or even without any framework — just whenever you need to persist some data in a database.

 ```haskell
 {-# LANGUAGE EmptyDataDecls             #-}